 - CASINO HOURS 6:00AM-8:45PM

 - TABLE GAMES 6:00AM-8:45PM

 - FOOD & BEVERAGE SERVICE will end at 8:30 PM

-Oxford has a limited number of Table Games now open and located in Zone 3.
-Changes consist of a maximum of 3 players allowed per table, and lower limits will not be available for the foreseeable future.
+Oxford has a limited number of Table Games open and located in Zone 3.
+Changes consisted of a maximum of 3 players allowed per table.
+Bet limits were higher than normal.
 A limited menu will be available at the Food & Beverage Service Area.
-The following amenities will not be available for the foreseeable future – the Coat check, Buffets in the Oxford Grill, self-service beverage station, Parking lot shuttle service, and the Event Center.
+The following amenities weren’t available for the foreseeable future – the Coat check, Buffets in the Oxford Grill, self-service beverage station, Parking lot shuttle service, and the Event Center.

-COVID-19 has hit the casino industry in Maine hard.
-Maine has shown resilience in the past ten years.
+In the fall of 2020, COVID-19 hit the casino industry in Maine hard.
+However, Maine has shown resilience in the past ten years.
 Let’s hope Hollywood and Oxford hold on to operate their respective properties fully.